Our Sustainability Brand

 - The USPS National Recycling Operation utilizes our existing unique transportation network to backhaul recyclables from post offices to distribution centers for consolidation and diversion from landfill to recycling.

-- Customers can skip the trip to the Post Office and reduce their own footprints!
+- Customers can skip the trip to the Post Office and reduce their carbon footprints!
 Using the Postal Service website usps.com, customers can order boxes, envelopes, postage and schedule package pick-ups.
 Customers also can use the USPS Mobile app too.
 Skipping a trip saves time and is a smart choice for the Earth.

-- The Postal Service released an updated cross-functional Climate Change Adaptation Plan in 2014.
+- The Postal Service released a Climate Change Adaptation Plan.
 The plan addresses steps being taken now to ensure a more resilient Postal Service and focuses on employees, infrastructure, and fleet.
-It can be found at: http://about.usps.com/what-we-are-doing/green/climatechange.htm
+It can be found at: http://about.usps.com/what-we-are-doing/green/climatechange.htm.

-- Over 74,000 letter carriers drive to neighborhoods and then deliver the mail on foot.
-More than 7,200 deliver solely on foot.
+- More than 75,000 letter carriers drive to neighborhoods and then deliver the mail on foot.
+More than 7,100 deliver solely on foot.

 - Mail is delivered by bicycle on select routes in Arizona and Florida, reducing emissions and saving fuel.